redhat-performance/satperf/README.md

 ### Configuration

 1. Before running satellite-performance, check `conf/satperf.yaml`, and create `conf/satperf.local.yaml`
-   and configure any owerrides there (e.g. RHSM credentials, Satellite setup details etc).
+   and configure any overrides there (e.g. RHSM credentials, Satellite setup details etc).

 2. Make sure that all hosts you are going to use have SSH certificate deployed for user root and private certificate is configured in your `conf/satperf.local.yaml`.